-If you’re heading down South to the country’s “real capital," or just heading to Ireland in general, you simply have to step inside a traditional Irish pub.
+A stop inside a traditional Irish pub is a must whenever you visit Ireland.
 Despite the smoking ban, and a fairly hefty tax-rate on liquor sales, the Irish pub scene continues to thrive and features as largely as ever in modern Irish life.

 Without further a-do then here are the top ten pubs in the city that you simply have to visit during your stay Southside, or vow to visit next time you find yourself down that part of the country.